#1. Move

 from them,” says Yoni Freedhoff, an Ottawa-based obesity doctor and

-author of The Diet Fix.
+The Diet Fix.

 Another reason to avoid processed foods is related to energy density,